-In recent years, condo packages have started requiring similar amounts of paperwork and in some cases, even an interview.
+Increasingly, application packages for the purchase of a condo require similar amounts of documentation and in some cases, even an interview.
 For a list of everything you’ll be expected to provide, read ”How to make your co-op or condo application package rejection-proof.”

 For tips on how to assemble your application package most efficiently, read on.